 CubeSail will be the first launched three-axis stabilised solar sail, and makes use of a novel centre of mass/centre of pressure offset technique to provide enhanced attitude control.

-CubeSail will build on small satellite experience at SSC, such as the STRaND-1 nanosatellite, launched on 25 February 2013.
-Furthermore, the mission critical sail deployment mechanism has undergone an extensive testing and validation process as part of the ESA Gossamer Deorbiter project carried out at SSC.
+CubeSail will build on our small satellite experience, such as the STRaND-1 nanosatellite, launched on 25 February 2013.
+Furthermore, the mission critical sail deployment mechanism has undergone an extensive testing and validation process as part of the ESA Gossamer Deorbiter project carried out here.

-The Cubesail project is also financially and technically supported by world leading industrial partners, Astrium and Surrey Satellite Technology Ltd. Several PhD projects are centred on Cubesail's development, and it will serve as a technology platform for at least two further educational satellites developed at SSC.
-The CubeSail mission objectives are ambitious, and will raise the Technology Readiness Level (TRL) of several technologies to flight demonstration level.
+Several PhD projects are centred on Cubesail's development, and it will serve as a technology platform for at least two further educational satellites developed here.
+The CubeSail mission objectives are ambitious, and will raise the technology readiness level (TRL) of several technologies to flight demonstration level.